colombianguate/stock-analysis/README.md

 ### Pros of Refactoring Code

-Improves the Design (Makes the code clean and organized) Helps programing faster
+Improves the Design (Makes the code clean and organized)

+Helps programing faster

 In this case it used less memory.

 ### Cons of Refactoring Code

-For me it was time consuming,
+For me it was time consuming.

 Could be difficult to maintain with a larger data set.